Will's Coffee House

 Will's Coffee House was one of the foremost coffeehouses in England in the decades after the Restoration.
-It was situated in Russell Street in London, at the northwest corner of Bow Street, between the City and Westminster.
+It was situated in Russell Street, at the northwest corner of Bow Street, between London and Westminster.
 According to the Methuen Drama Dictionary of the Theatre, it was also known as the Rose Tavern, the Russell Street Coffee House, and the Wits' Coffee House.
-It was founded by Will Unwin.
+It was founded by Will Urwin.